| Title: | Aggregation Operators and Preordered Sets |

 an object coercible to a 0-1 (logical) square matrix, representing a binary relation on a finite set. |

-finds out if a given binary relation
+rel_is_antisymmetric finds out if a given binary relation

 is antisymmetric.
-Missing values in R
+Missing values in R may result in NA.

 Also, check out rel_closure_symmetric

-for the symmetric closure of R
+for the symmetric closure of R.

-rel_is_antisymmetric
+rel_is_antisymmetric returns

 a single logical value.